 Typically the rented equipment extends the length of the project despite downtime between deliverable efforts.
 The outstanding question is what is the best way to schedule this equipment usage and cost loading in the schedule?

-This article demonstrates how to schedule and cost load equipment, whose usage spans multiple deliverables or Work Breakdown Structure (WBS) elements.
+This article demonstrates how to schedule and load equipment costs in Primavera P6, whose usage spans multiple deliverables or Work Breakdown Structure (WBS) elements.

 We have in Figure 1 our demonstration project.